-The surgery is a GP teaching practice, has three partners (two male and one female), and one salaried GP along with a GP registrar who undertake the clinical sessions Monday-Friday.
-There is one nurse and one health care assistant and the practice also has a practice manager, senior receptionist, and support team including receptionists, summariser, scanner and secretarial staff.
+The surgery is a GP teaching practice, has two partners (one male and one female), and two salaried GPs and a registrar who undertake the clinical sessions Monday to Friday.
+There are two practice nurses, two part-time nurse practitioners and one health care assistant.
+The practice also has a practice manager, and support team including receptionists and secretarial staff.